NFeingold/Virtual-Kubelet-Demonstration/Guide/4 -Updating your Deployment/README.md

 ## Scaling a Deployment

 One of the biggest advantages in Kubernetes is to only use what you need.
-When paying the resources by second of use, a lot of money can be saved.
+When paying for resources by second of use, a lot of money can be saved.
 This is especially the case when dealing with workloads that have varying demands.
 The only time you have to pay for a lot of resources is when you need them.
 Once the heavy workload has concluded, you can then stop paying for them.

 There are two ways to do this: